Alcohol

 You don’t need to be an alcoholic to experience withdrawal symptoms.
 These are largely physical reactions your body has to stop drinking when you have been using it too much regularly.
 Your brain changes how much of certain chemicals to produce and your metabolism adjusts to deal with removing it regularly from your body.

-Withdrawal symptoms are one the common experiences of both problem drinkers and alcoholics and having them doesn’t make you an alcoholic but their absence does not mean you are safe from addiction.
+Withdrawal symptoms are one of the common experiences of both problem drinkers and alcoholics, and having them doesn’t make you an alcoholic, but their absence does not mean you are safe from addiction.

 Living Without Alcohol